cmharlow/HydraMigration2016Winter/README.md

 More detailed notes on these fields is in [DLXStobeMigratedNotes.md](Docs/toBeMigratedNotes.md)

 ##Overview of DLXS Metadata already migrated to Hydra
-Fields being used/exposed in Solr/as Json in Blacklight at present for DLXS objects already migrated to Hydra with Fedora 3 (this doesn't touch on underlying OM/XML records currently in Fedora, which are a 1-1 match from DLXS metadata, just what is exposed via Solr/Blacklight).
+Fields being used/exposed in Solr/as JSON in Blacklight at present for DLXS objects already migrated to Hydra with Fedora 3 (this doesn't touch on underlying OM/XML records currently in Fedora, which are a 1-1 match from DLXS metadata, just what is exposed via Solr/Blacklight).
 Also, some fields are Solr-specific:

 ```
                    _version_: |=========================|    834/834 | 100%